linkedconnections/linked-connections-server/README.md

 After started your server will start fetching the datasets you configured according to their Cron configuration.

 ## Use it
-To use it make sure you already have at least one fully processed dataset (the logs will tell you when) and you can query the Linked Connections using the departure time as a parameter like this for example:
+To use it make sure you already have at least one fully processed dataset (the logs will tell you when).
+If so you can query the Linked Connections using the departure time as a parameter like this for example:
 ```http
 http://localhost:3000/companyX/connections?departureTime=2017-08-11T16:45:00.000Z
 ```